House Republicans pass Parents Bill of Rights

 “It is not an attempt to have Congress dictate their curriculum or determine the books in the library,” she continued.
 “Instead, this bill aims to bring more transparency and accountability to education, allowing parents to be informed and when they have questions and concerns to lawfully bring them to their local school boards.”

-The chamber also approved a number of amendments to the bill, including one sponsored by Rep. Lauren Boebert (R-Colo.) that says parents have a right to know if the school their child attends operates, sponsors or facilitates athletic programs or activities that allow transgender individuals to participate in a sport that does not correspond with their biological sex.
+The chamber also approved a number of amendments to the bill, including one sponsored by Rep. Lauren Boebert (R-Colo.) that says parents have a right to know if the school their child attends operates, sponsors or facilitates athletic programs or activities that allow transgender individuals to participate in a sport that does not correspond with the sex assigned at birth.

-Another approved amendment, also sponsored by Boebert, says parents have a right to know if their child’s school allows a transgender individual to use a bathroom or changing room that does not correspond with their biological sex.
+Another approved amendment, also sponsored by Boebert, says parents have a right to know if their child’s school allows a transgender individual to use a bathroom or changing room that does not correspond with the sex assigned at birth.

 Letlow first introduced the legislation in 2021, when education emerged as a controversial issue amid protests at school board meetings that railed against COVID-19 restrictions, curricula and books pertaining to gender and sexuality, and diversity and inclusion initiatives.
 She proposed the measure after Virginia Gov. Glenn Youngkin (R) won his race on a platform that emphasized education and parental rights, making him the first Republican to win a statewide election in the Old Dominion in more than a decade.